fugle-dev/nest-cluster-hub/README.md

 }
 ```

-You can also pass a string instead of `cluster.Worker` to find the correct worker.
+You can also pass any string instead of `cluster.Worker` to find the correct worker.

 ### Sending a request to a random worker